 Midwifery Refresher Course

-- gain an understanding of contemporary, evidence-based best practice, in the clinical environment.
+- understanding of contemporary, evidence-based best practice, in the clinical environment

-- observe and perform a variety of foundational midwifery skills including medication administration within the maternity setting with support and regular feedback from preceptors and facilitators.
+- observing and performing a variety of foundational midwifery skills (with support and regular feedback from preceptors and facilitators)

 Who should attend?

-This course is designed for qualified Registered Midwives who are out-of-practice and wish to refresh their knowledge and skills in an acute maternity care setting.
-It is ideal for midwives who have taken an extended break from midwifery but still meet the Nursing and Midwifery Board of Australia mandatory registration standards of Recency of Practice and Continuing Professional Development.
+Our Midwifery Refresher course is designed for qualified registered midwives who are out-of-practice and wish to refresh their knowledge and skills in an acute maternity care setting.
+The course is ideal for midwives who have taken an extended break from midwifery.

 1. Theoretical learning modules (online)

-- Mater Education has collaborated with the Australian College of Midwives (ACM), who will deliver the theoretical, online learning modules including Antenatal, Intrapartum and Postnatal Care.
+- We recommend participants complete the Australian College of Midwives (ACM) theoretical online learning modules including Antenatal, Intrapartum and Postnatal Care.
 These modules equate to 37 CPD hours and must be completed prior to the practical and clinical components.